GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 If grace is the only thing that teaches us to say no to ungodliness, guess what you should preach.
 Grace!

-True—as shown in Titus 2:11-12 (quoted earlier)—but what is it that unlocks God’s grace in a person’s life?
+True—as shown in Titus 2:11-12—but what is it that unlocks God’s grace in a person’s life?
 Humility (James 4:6 & 1 Peter 5:5).
 After all, God opposes the proud.
 Furthermore, humility is the root of both repentance and faith, as explained earlier, which open the door to eternal salvation (Acts 20:21).

 Responding to the message of Christ with genuine humility and the corresponding repentance & faith is what it means to “obey the gospel of our Lord Jesus” (2 Thessalonians 1:8).
-It’s those who are arrogant who “do not obey the gospel of God” and therefore refuse to humbly repent and believe (1 Peter 4:17).
+It’s those who are arrogant who “do not obey the gospel of God,” which means they refuse to humbly repent and believe (1 Peter 4:17).

 Of course, “radical grace” preachers loathe these verses because they hate the word “obey” in connection with salvation; and they hate the idea that people have a responsibility to humbly receive the message of Christ.
 The gift of salvation is not forced upon anyone.